soxueren/atsd/administration/replication.md

  exit
 ```

-**SLAVE: tThe following steps must be executed only on the slave
+**SLAVE: the following steps must be executed only on the slave
 machine.**

 Start HBase shell: